 The Christopher Doheny Award

-This award will recognize excellence in fiction or nonfiction on the topic of serious illness by a writer who has personally dealt or is dealing with life-threatening illness.
+This award recognizes excellence in fiction or nonfiction on the topic of serious illness by a writer who has personally dealt with life-threatening illness.

 The First Novel Prize

 The First Novel Prize is awarded to the best debut novel of the year.
 The 2016 winner is Kia Corthron for The Castle Cross the Magnet Carter.

 This Award honors an editor, publisher, or agent who over the course of their career has discovered, nutured, and championed writers of fiction.
 The 2016 Perkins Award winner is Eric Simonoff.
 READ MORE

 Congratulations to Kia Corthron,